RamRod79/regex/Develop/gist-template.md

-# Title (replace with your title)
+# Regex

 Introductory paragraph (replace this with your text)

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+Brief summary of the regex with a description and explanation:

 ## Table of Contents